 For interactive applications that use a text-only (non-graphical) interface (these typically present an internal prompt similar to but usually distinct from the athena prompt), typing ? or help may give help (stata).

-Non-interactive applications launched from the athena prompt sometimes give help if you add a -h or -help or -? command-line option, or in case the application always requires at least one command line argument, typing the application name without any arguments may give help.
+Non-interactive applications launched from the athena prompt sometimes give help if you add a -h, -help, --help or -? command-line option, or in case the application always requires at least one command line argument, typing the application name without any arguments may give help.

-If you are looking for a locker that you are not sure is available or if you can't remember the name exactly, but can guess a piece of the name, you can use ls, "wildcarding" for the piece below /afs/athena.mit.edu/software since that's where IS&T-maintained Third Party packages are located in AFS.
+If you are looking for a software locker that you are not sure is available, or if you can't remember the name exactly, you can use ls, "wildcarding" for the piece below /afs/athena.mit.edu/software since that's where IS&T-maintained software packages are located in AFS.
 For example, to look for all matlab lockers, you might try:

 athena% ls -d /afs/athena.mit.edu/software/matlab*

-which might return /afs/athena.mit.edu/software/matlab, /afs/athena.mit.edu/software/matlab_v7.6, /afs/athena.mit.edu/software/matlab_v7.7 and /afs/athena/software.mit.edu/matlab_v7.8.
-You could then add whichever one you want by using the last piece of the path, which is the locker name (athena% add matlab_v7.7 etc.).
-Note that in this case three of these are version-specific lockers and one (matlab) is a base locker; the distinction is explained in new Athena locker configuration guidelines.
+which might return /afs/athena.mit.edu/software/matlab, /afs/athena.mit.edu/software/matlab_v8.5, /afs/athena.mit.edu/software/matlab_v8.4 and /afs/athena/software.mit.edu/matlab_v7.3.
+You could then add whichever one you want by using the last piece of the path, which is the locker name (athena% add matlab_v8.4 etc.); three of these are version lockers and one (matlab) is a base locker; the distinction is explained in new Athena locker configuration guidelines.

 For very technical or complex applications, you may need to get information from a vendor or author manual.
-Some of these are available in certain Athena clusters or on reserve in libraries; most are now available online.
-Athena consultants have some in the Consulting Office.
+Some of these may be available in certain Athena clusters or on reserve in libraries; most are now available online.
+Athena consultants may have some in the Consulting Office.
 Since this is constantly changing, it is best to check with them about what is available.
-You can also send mail to the email@example.com mailing list to inquire about manual availability.

 Running Athena applications can sometimes be unintuitive: